lsst-dm/pipetask-plot-navigator/README.md

 In the "Repository" text entry box, enter the path to a `pipe_analysis` plots directory that has images in it; e.g., the `plots` directory inside a repo, such as `/datasets/hsc/repo/rerun/RC/w_2020_38/DM-26820/plots`.

 Interaction should be straightforward.
 You can multi-select the "Plots" box.
 More than four will require you to scroll; it should also in principle be possible to change the display sizes of the plots if that would be helpful.

+If any of the plots are miscategorized, let me know.